This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 “The new U.S. president says Iran should thank Obama!
 Why?!
 Should we thank him for creating ISIS, the ongoing wars in Iraq and Syria, or the blatant support for the 2009 sedition in Iran?
 He was the president who imposed paralyzing sanctions on the Iranian nation; of course, he did not achieve what he desired.
 No enemy can ever paralyze the Iranian nation…Trump says fear me!
 No. The Iranian nation…will show others what kind of stance the nation of Iran takes when threatened.
 We actually thank this new president [Trump]!
 We thank him, because he made it easier for us to reveal the real face of the United States.
 What we have been saying, for over thirty years, about political, economic, moral, and social corruption within the U.S. ruling establishment, he came out and exposed during the election campaigns and after the elections.
 Now, with everything he is doing—handcuffing a child as young as 5 at an airport—he is showing the reality of American human rights.
 The incident of the February 8, 1979 [referring to the day that the Army Air Force began its allegiance with Imam Khomeini (Homafaran Allegiance) and about the final days of the Iranian revolution] was unexpected for the regime and a blessing from God we were not counting upon.
 An unexpected provision should be hoped for in anything that the believing front does: it is true that logical and material calculations are necessary, but sometimes we should open up to counting on the supernatural too…if we use wisdom and prudence along with trusting the Satan, the result will be a mirage.
 In any matter, including diplomacy and the country’s problems it is true that trusting demons and the materialistic power, which oppose your essence, leads to a mirage.”

-James Petras, a Marxist who seems to take the side of the orange menace, even said, in a recent piece, that the orange menac will continue the murderous reign of the empire.
-While he praised the orange menace for his seeming “protectionism” and certain “critiques,” Petras admitted that the orange menace ignores “the enormous regional economic and military power of Iran” and has proposed to “re-negotiate the recent six-nation agreement with Iran in order to improve the US side of the bargain” possibly to placate Israel, and then said that “Trump will most probably maintain, but not expand, Obama’s military encirclement of China’s maritime boundaries which threaten its vital shipping routes.”
+James Petras, a Marxist who seems to take the side of the orange menace (which is an oxymoron in and of itself), even said, in a recent piece, that the orange menac will continue the murderous reign of the empire.
+While he praised the orange menace for his seeming “protectionism” and certain “critiques,” Petras admitted that the orange menace ignores “the enormous regional economic and military power of Iran” and has proposed to “re-negotiate the recent six-nation agreement with Iran in order to improve the US side of the bargain” possibly to placate the Zionist state, and then said that “Trump will most probably maintain, but not expand, Obama’s military encirclement of China’s maritime boundaries which threaten its vital shipping routes.”
 Petras, who describes the orange menace as a “market realist who recognizes that military conquest is costly and…losing economic proposition for the US” who views “Russia as a potential economic partner and military ally” and sees revisionist China as a “powerful economic competitor,” said that the orange menace is a “capitalist-nationalist, a market-imperialist and political realist.”
 Still, he seems unsure about what will happen next in his administration.

 It seems obvious that the military will expand, with the orange menace acting as a bully for Western capitalists to gain new markets, using his “twitter diplomacy” and imperial might, along with other “tools” at his disposal.
-Cuba and the DPRK will remain under imperialist assault.
-Zimbabwe and Venezuela likely will as well.
+Cuba and the DPRK will remain under imperialist assault as will Zimbabwe and Venezuela.
 In the end, one must cast off any illusions about the orange menace, recognizing his racist and imperialist nature, while rejecting the arguments of bourgeois liberals and progressives who do not challenge the fundamental nature of the murderous empire.